Table of Contents

 After this declaration the GMP functions will be ready to be imported into your Pure program by means of corresponding extern declarations.

-Shared libraries opened with using clauses are searched for on the usual system linker path (LD_LIBRARY_PATH on Linux).
-The necessary filename suffix (e.g., .so on Linux or .dll on Windows) will also be supplied automatically.
-You can also specify a full pathname for the library if you prefer that.
+Shared libraries opened with using clauses are searched for in the same way as source scripts (see section DECLARATIONS above), using the -L option and the PURE_LIBRARY environment variable in place of -I and PURE_INCLUDE.
+If the library isn’t found by these means, the interpreter will also consider other platform-specific locations searched by the dynamic linker, such as the system library directories and LD_LIBRARY_PATH on Linux.
+The necessary filename suffix (e.g., .so on Linux or .dll on Windows) will be supplied automatically when needed.
+Of course you can also specify a full pathname for the library if you prefer that.
 If a library file cannot be found, or if an extern declaration names a function symbol which cannot be resolved, an appropriate error message is printed.

 Standard Library